 If you have some hiking experience under your belt, the Rockhouse Trail and Athens Trail Loop are fun to explore.
 This 6.3 kilometer trail offers wonderful views of fall foliage and will leave you feeling refreshed and tranquil.

 Want to stay in downtown Columbus?
 The Scioto Trail offers a central location while still featuring scenic views.
 This trail starts in Grandview, goes through the Scioto Mile and ends just south of downtown.

-If you’re looking for an activity with less impact, choose a driving tour throughout central Ohio to view the countryside’s best colors.
+If you’re looking for an activity with less impact, choose a driving tour to view the countryside’s best colors.

 This scenic byway starts at I-270 in Franklin County and follows the Olentangy River up to Delaware State Park.
 During your drive, you’ll see scenic views of the river and wide-open fields with churches, barns and houses.

-Located on the east side of Franklin County, this scenic tour showcases nature and historic home and barns.
+Located on the east side of Franklin County, this scenic tour showcases nature, historic homes and barns.

-Looking for more driving tours outside of central Ohio?
+Looking for more driving tours?
 The Ohio Department of Transportation shows you all of the scenic byways in Ohio.

 Ready to explore the best fall colors in Ohio?
 Ohio.
 Find it Here. asks that you use the hashtags #FallinOhio and #OhioFindItHere when you share your fall pictures on social media.
 You can also explore the hashtag to find your next hiking or driving tour.